Deng Xiaoping Theory: Synopsis

 Deng argued that due to the isolation of China in the international order of the time and an extremely underdeveloped economy, in order for China to achieve socialism and to bridge the gap between China and Western capitalism, China would have to borrow certain market elements and aspects of capitalism into its economy.
 However, he also suggested that its usage would have to be state-controlled.
-These borrowed principles, in Deng's mind, allowed a more liberal interpretation of China’s modernization into a socialist state.
+These borrowed principles, in Deng's mind, allowed a more liberal interpretation of China's modernization into a socialist state.
 This includes marketing characteristics such as planning, production, and distribution that could be interpreted as socialism.
-Modernization efforts were generalized by the concept of the Four Modernizations.
-The Four Modernizations were goals, set forth by Zhou Enlai in 1963, and continued by Hua Guofeng after 1976, to improve agriculture, industry, national defense, and science and technology in China.
-Dengists still believe that China needs public ownership of land, banks, raw materials, and strategic central industries so a democratically elected government can make decisions on how to use them for the benefit of the country as a whole instead of the land owners, but at the same time, private ownership is allowed and encouraged in industries of finished goods and services.
-According to the Dengist theory, private owners in those industries are not a bourgeoisie.
-Because in accordance with Marxist theory, bourgeois owns land and raw materials.
+Modernization efforts were generalized by the concept of the Four Modernizations, set forth by Zhou Enlai in 1963 and continued by Hua Guofeng after 1976, to improve agriculture, industry, national defense, and science and technology in China.
+Dengists still believe that public ownership of land, banks, raw materials, and strategic central industries is necessary so that a democratically elected government can allocate them for the benefit of the country as a whole; but at the same time, private ownership is allowed and encouraged in industries of finished goods and services.
+According to the Dengist theory, private owners in those industries are not a bourgeoisie, because in accordance with Marxist theory, the bourgeois owns land and raw materials.
 In Dengist theory, private company owners are called civil run enterprises.

 To preserve ideological unity, Deng Xiaoping Theory formulated "Four Cardinal Principles" which the CCP must uphold: